khoanmtk/convert-support/README.md

 Convert from markdown to Evernote format.

-I use vs roam and obsidian to manage my knowledge.
+I use vs foam and obsidian to manage my knowledge.
 But I have problem when fast access it by phone.
 Evernote is good at searching and support multi platform.
 Therefore I convert the md to enex, and import it to Evernote to backup, fast access and searching.
 This script use for that.